The Helmet (Kranos), Crest, and Lining

 The iconic Corinthian is by far the most common helmet type, both in terms of artistic representation and surviving artifacts.
 It is likely that its ancient popularity derived from its enclosed shape, but then as now, its appeal surely ran deeper than mere protection; it was also a mask, stoically transforming the wearer’s fear into his opponent’s terror.

 The Corinthian evolved over centuries of use, from crudely riveted 8th century examples to sinuously refined works of 5th century art hammered from a single sheet of bronze.
 It appears to have declined in popularity following The Persian Wars (490-479 BCE), although it remained an artistic motif and an icon of tradition famously worn by later leaders like Pericles.
 The same enclosed shape that made it protective also rendered it expensively difficult to make, not to mention uncomfortable — restricting sight, hearing, speaking, and even breathing — which accounts for the frequency with which it is portrayed in artwork pushed back on the head.
-This was clearly an acceptable tradeoff for Archaic hoplites eager to display their personal wealth through elaborate panoplies, and accustomed to fighting in loosely organized, amateur phalanxes which did not require commands to be given nor heeded.
+This was clearly an acceptable tradeoff for Archaic hoplites eager to display their expensive panoplies and accustomed to fighting in loosely organized, amateur phalanxes which did not require commands to be given nor heeded.
 As hoplite armies gradually expanded and professionalized in the Classical era through the 4th century BCE, demand grew for cheaper, more easily produced helmets with more open faces which allowed for better command and control.

-We recommend beginners get one as their first helmet because the closed design affords excellent protection in combat sparring.
+We recommend beginners get a Corinthian as their first helmet because the closed design affords excellent protection in combat sparring.
 Good quality off-the-shelf replicas of the iconic “Hermione” type (in both bronze and brass) are made by Daniyal Steel Craft (DSC) and others and sold by many vendors.
 We recommend getting the smaller of the two stock DSC sizes, and in the “A” rather than “B” shape.
 Please note that the older “Corinthians” made by Deepeeka are NOT acceptable (although they can be modified into acceptable Chalchidians).
 There are currently no good Archaic style Corinthians on the off-the-shelf market.

 The Illyrian Helmet